-1. Eligible Applicants: The following entities, either alone or in a consortium, that have a plan to develop and maintain, or to improve and expand, programs that support the entity's use of a Native American or Alaska Native language as the primary language of instruction in one or more elementary or secondary schools (or both) are eligible under this program:
+1. The following entities, either alone or in a consortium, that have a plan to develop and maintain, or to improve and expand, programs that support the entity's use of a Native American or Alaska Native language as the primary language of instruction in one or more elementary or secondary schools (or both) are eligible under this program:

-(a) An Indian tribe.
+(a) An Indian Tribe.

-(c) A tribal educational agency.
+(c) A Tribal education agency.

 (d) An LEA, including a public charter school that is an LEA under State law.

-(e) A school operated by the BIE.
+(e) A school operated by the Bureau of Indian Education (BIE).

-(f) An Alaska Native Regional Corporation, as described in section 3(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
-1602(g)).
+(f) An Alaska Native Regional Corporation (as described in section 3(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
+1602(g))).

-(h) A nontribal for-profit organization.
+(h) A non-Tribal for-profit organization.